janeczku/docker-calibre-web/README.md

 	docker exec -t -i dropbox dropbox help

-The docker dropbox image stores the synced files in the `/dbox/Dropbox` volume.
-When mounting the exposed volumes to the Calibre Web container, we have to tell it about the location of the Calibre database by supplying it in the `CALIBRE_PATH` ENV variable.
-Supposing the Calibre database folder is named `Calibre` and located in the root of the Dropbox account we do the following:
+Then start the calibre-web container mounting the volumes from the dropbox container:

 	docker run -d --name calibre-web \
 	--volumes-from dropbox \
-	--env CALIBRE_PATH=/dbox/Dropbox/Calibre \
 	-p 8080:80 janeczku/calibre-web

+The docker dropbox container stores synced files in the `/dbox/Dropbox` volume.
+Given that the Calibre database folder is named `Calibre` and located in the root of the Dropbox account you would then have to configure the Calibre database location as `/dbox/Dropbox/Calibre` (see below).

 ## Using the app - Quick start